gitkw/No-MASS/Documentation/Markdown/SimulationConfig.md

 ### Appliance Priority {#Appliancespriority}
 ### Appliance Priority

-Each Appliance is given a priority, which is a value that defines the order in which the device will recieve its demanded energy, higher priority energy recieve there demand first.
+Each Appliance is given a priority, which is a value that defines the order in which the device will receive its demanded energy, higher priority energy receive there demand first.

 ## Large Appliances {#AppliancesLarge}
 ## Large Appliances